AlbertoGudinoOchoa/Forecasting/README.md

 ## Forecasting Design

-Forecasting was evaluated using walk-forward cross-validation with:
+Forecasting was evaluated with walk-forward cross-validation:

 - Forecast horizon: 12 months
 - Number of cutoffs: 5
 - Step size: 12 months

-For each model and cutoff, in-sample forecasts were generated to compute residuals for reconciliation, while out-of-sample forecasts were used for final evaluation and reconciled forecasts.
+For each model and cutoff, in-sample forecasts were generated to compute residuals for reconciliation.
+Out-of-sample forecasts were used for final evaluation.

 ## Benchmark Models

 ### Statistical Benchmarks

 Implemented in `statistical_benchmarks_crossvalidation`.

-The statistical models were estimated using `StatsForecast`:
+Models:

-- SeasonalNaive as the reference benchmark
+- SeasonalNaive
 - Holt-Winters
 - TBATS
 - AutoARIMA